PRECICE® HPRT Assay Kit

 Download Material Safety Data Sheet (MSDS)

-Detect HPRT activity from 6.75 nmol/hour/ml to 340 nmol/hour/ml, enabling the characterization of complete and partial deficiencies.
+Detect HPRT activity from 6.75 to 340 nmol/hour/ml, capturing both complete and partial deficiencies.

-Simultaneous analysis of up to 15 samples in triplicate in 2 hours.
+Analyze up to 15 samples in triplicate in just 2 hours.

 HPRT Activity